Winning with Social Media Marketing for Banks & Credit Unions

 We can all agree that one of the goals for any FI is to attract new members and or customers.
 Young adults are a prime market since they bring with them an increase in disposable income as well as a need for education and guidance when making major financial decisions like buying their first home.
 Enter Social Media!
 Finding a way to bridge the gap and convey important information in a creative and fun way is a great way to increase your FI's exposure and get new loyal members or customers at the same time!

 Community-based Financial Institutions REALLY Care About People, While So Many Other Businesses Online are Just Faking It

-Now this one might get me in trouble, but I’m going to say it anyway.
+Now this one might get us in trouble, but we are going to say it anyway.
 Most large national banks or online-only lenders are in business to make money, and they do that through fees, higher interest rates, lower costs or other hidden costs.
 These FIs are not in the business of serving the 'underserved' or really caring about the people that bank with them.
 In fact, they are profit-making machines designed principally to benefit their employees and stockholders.

 How is this related to Social Media?
 Well, to succeed on Social Media, brands must come across as more caring, rather than as large, faceless companies trying to make money.
 So, what do they do?
 They FAKE IT!
 They try to share lots of cool stuff and post information as though they are interested in being helpful, all with the hope that you’ll take the bait and spend your money.